The Data Repository CRUD Tool enables you to update data set records in the connected data repository during your testing activities.

 The Complex option enables you to manually enter the new structure and value.

-- Manually enter your values in JSON or click Generate Template to pre-populate the form based on the existing JSON structure.
+- Specify the values and click OK.
+You can also click Reset Template to reset the form based on the existing JSON structure.

 - Click OK.
 The Value field will show a preview of the JSON.